-Eligibility requirements must be met, without exception in any circumstances.
-To be eligible to take the CAWA exam, applicants must satisfy all the following requirements by the date of application:
+Eligibility requirements must be met without exception in any circumstances.
+To be eligible to take the CAWA exam, applicants must satisfy ALL of the following requirements by the date of application submittal.
+Within 10 years prior to the date of CAWA Program application submittal, you must have: